4 short-term financing options for SMBs

 Many organisations also struggle to find the right balance between fluctuating demand and limited resources.
 Here again, short-term financing helps to bridge a more seasonal cash flow gap.
 In sectors of activity that are particularly affected by seasonality — tourism or events, for example — short-term credit is even more necessary to ensure that your business lasts over time.

-4 short-term funding options for small businesses
+4 short-term funding examples for small businesses

 Whether you need short-term finance to meet your obligations, fund a new project, or enable your business to grow, it's important to be able to turn to the financial mechanism best suited to your organisation and its needs.